axol-io/ansible-ephemery/molecule/README.md

 ### macOS Compatibility

-For macOS users with Docker Desktop, we provide a helper script to handle Docker socket connections:
+For macOS users with Docker Desktop or OrbStack, we provide a helper script to handle Docker socket connections:

 ```bash
 # Run a specific scenario on macOS